KQM-git/TCL/characters/geo/noelle.md

 | High Plunge DMG | 270.77% |

 Noelle is able to perform dragonstrike, but because of her model, it's difficult to perform by hand without movement speed buffs.
 However, the characters that increase movement speed do not synergize well with Noelle in normal play.
 Performing dragonstrike on Noelle via N1 + plunge nets on average, about a 27% increase in DPS compared to N3D.

 {% endtab %}

 {% tab title="Breastplate" %}
 Summon a shield that deals damage in a small radius around Noelle.

-* Shield strength scales with Noelle’s current Def.
+* Shield strength scales with Noelle’s current DEF.
 * When hitting an enemy there is a chance to heal all characters in the party.
-* The amount healed scales with Noelle’s current Def.
+* The amount healed scales with Noelle’s current DEF.
 * The Shield possesses the following properties:
   * 150% DMG Absorption Efficiency against all damage.
   * Can trigger Crystallize when hitting a target with a element applied to them.